sci-42ver/SICP_SDF/SDF_notes.md

     `r:char-not-from`, `r:char-from` based on `bracket` and `quote-bracketed-contents`.
     `r:*`, `r:+` based on *merely* `r:repeat`.
     - exercise 2.7 (see `sdf-regex.rkt`), 2.8 (see 6.945_assignment_solution), 2.9, 2.10 (see 6.945_assignment_solution) all have no relations with "combinators".
+- > We illustrate this with a domain-specific language for making unit-conversion wrappers for procedures i.e. `unit:*` etc. which redefines `*`, etc.
 # TODO
 - > We will examine a very nice example of this optimization in chapter 7.
 ## SDF code base